bitmeshi/Janis/README.md

     - **Records** (Java 16+) for immutable data structures
     - **Builder Pattern** for fluent API design
     - **Enums** for type-safe constants
-- Based on ANSI/VT100 escape code standards
+- Implements ANSI escape code standards for terminal text formatting
 - Thanks to the open-source community for inspiration and best practices

 ## Repository